ASTR 1210 (O'Connell) Optional Reading

 required to bring solar eclipses back to approximately the same

-locations on Earth's surface), through this idea has since been
+locations on Earth's surface), though this idea has found little support.

 Eclipse images copyright